iamshrey22/Food-Snap/README.md

 # Food-Snap
-FOOD SNAP | A food image classification model
-• beats the baseline from original Food101 paper with 50.76on 101
+• beats the baseline from original Food101 paper with 50.76% accuracy on 101 classes with 10% of the training data
-classes with 10
 • Used an EfficientNet Model with transferlearning